 Once you schedule your initial visit for telehealth physical therapy, Dr. Sutton will set up a one on one visit using video software that is secure and HIPAA compliant.
 There is nothing for you to download and you can use your computer or cell phone.
 All you need is a smart phone, tablet, or computer.

 Will my insurance cover my visit?

 Sutton Health Advocacy is not in network with any insurance companies.
 Upon request, Dr. Stacy will give you a SuperBill that you can submit to your insurance company for reimbursement.
+Additionally, you can pay for your visits with either an FSA or HSA card.
 Please discuss reimbursement concerns with Dr. Stacy prior to your visit.